-Within the documentary ‘The Estate of Joan Crawford’ it’s stated by Christina that this incident may have been sparked as when Joan was growing up she helped her mother in one of her jobs by working with her in a laundry.
+Within the documentary ‘The Estate of Joan Crawford’ it’s stated by Christina that this incident may have been sparked by past experiences.
+When Joan was growing up she helped her mother in one of her jobs by working with her in a laundry.
 When clothes were returned to their owners cleaned and pressed they were placed on wire hangers.
 The sudden sight of this offending object may have reminded Joan of her impoverished past.

 This is an uncomfortable scene to watch on many different levels.
 The first is because this is child abuse being betrayed in a no holds barred fashion the likes of which hadn’t been seen in a mainstream Hollywood film before.
 It is obviously very disturbing.
 But there’s more to this scene that makes it surreal and bizarre.
 This isn’t just anyone beating their offspring.
 This is Queen of Hollywood, Joan Crawford.
 And she looks and acts like someone possessed.

 Her face is so bizarre, demonic and Medusa-like throughout this scene that at times we were treated to seeing Dunaway’s eyes almost pop out of her skull.
 During her rant, her bug eyes remind me of the eponymous villain of the old horror movie The Reptile.

 Whilst this scene is one of the most talked-about and loved amongst fans of the film and cult movie lovers, it’s enjoyed not as out and out camp or because it’s ‘so bad it’s good’.
 It’s because it’s so extreme and perfectly depicts Joan’s mood swings and fits of all-consuming narcissistic rage.
 This film possibly showed the first-ever depiction of this type of rage on celluloid.
 Anyone unfortunate enough to have someone with NPD in their lives can vouch for the accuracy of this sudden and very extreme outburst.

 Dunaway’s performance here is extraordinary.
 Her face gurns and seemingly mutates.
 She truly was ‘in the zone’ and very brave to forego dignity or beauty to give an exceptional performance.
 NPD isn’t pretty in its ‘warts and all’ horror when the ‘false mask’ slips and she fully conveys this.